damiendart/robotinaponcho/src/yassg/notes/phpstorm-setup.md

 I’m also one of these people.

-**Note**: The search functionality in PhpStorm’s *Settings* window is pretty good, so I haven’t included the whole hierarchy of menus you need to drill down to find a setting.

 - Turn on *Use contrast scrollbars*.
 - Turn on *Use smaller indents in trees*.
 - Turn off *Show tool window bars*.